-Ko et al. [44] summarize and classify the research challenges of the end-user software engineering area.
+Ko et al. [51] summarize and classify the research challenges of the end-user software engineering area.

 These include requirements gathering, design, specification, reuse, testing and debugging.
-However, besides the importance of Lehman's laws of software evolution [45], very little is stated with respect to spreadsheet evolution.
+However, besides the importance of Lehman's laws of software evolution [52], very little is stated with respect to spreadsheet evolution.
 Spreadsheet evolution poses challenges not only in the evolution of the underlying model, but also in the migration of the spreadsheet values and the used formulas.
 Nevertheless, many of the transformations applied within spreadsheets originate in works aiming at spreadsheet generation.

-Engels et al. propose a first attempt to solve the problem of spreadsheet evolution [46].
+Engels et al. propose a first attempt to solve the problem of spreadsheet evolution [53].
 ClassSheets are used to specify the spreadsheet model and transformation rules are defined to enable model evolution.
 These model transformations are propagated to the model instances (spreadsheets) through a second set of rules which update the spreadsheet values.
 The authors present a set of rules and a prototype tool to support these changes.
-In this paper we present a more advanced technique to evolve spreadsheet models and instances in a different way: first, we use strategic programming [47] with two-level coupled transformation.
-This enables type-safe transformations, offering guarantee that in any step semantics is preserved.
+In this paper we present a more advanced technique to evolve spreadsheet models and instances in a different way: first, we use strategic programming [54] with twolevel coupled transformation [55].
+This enables typesafe transformations, offering guarantee that in any step semantics is preserved.
 Also, the use of 2LT not only gives us the data migration for free but it also allows back portability, that is, it allows the migration of data from the new model back to the old one.
 Moreover, we reuse the spreadsheet environment so the user does not need to learn a new tool/environment.

-Vermolen and Visser [48] proposed a different approach for coupled evolution of data model and data.
+Vermolen and Visser [56] proposed a different approach for coupled evolution of data model and data.
 From a data model definition, they generate a domain specific language (DSL) which supports the basic transformations and allows data model and data evolution.
 The interpreter for the DSL is automatically generated making this approach operational.
 In principle, this method could also be used for spreadsheet evolution.
 However, while their approach is tailored for forward evolution, our own supports reverse engineering, that is, it supports automatic transformation and migration from a newer model to an older one.
+Rose et al. [57] compare different approaches to evolve instances after the corresponding models have changed.
+Garcés et al. present an automatic mechanism to solve this problem [58].
+In our evolution setting, this is also automatic and it is achieved by applying the function that is calculated when the model evolution occurs.
+A more comprehensive analysis of existing coupled evolution techniques and tools can be found at [59].

-In this paper, we have studied the evolution of spreadsheet models and the coevolution of the corresponding instances.
-While the evolution of instances and coevolution of models has also already been realized at the theoretical level [49], the fact is that the proposed bidirectional engine is still under integration.
+In this paper, we have studied the evolution of spreadsheet models and the co-evolution of the corresponding instances.
+While the evolution of instances and coevolution of models has also already been realized at the theoretical level [60], the fact is that the proposed bidirectional engine is still under integration.
 So, for now, we focus on empirically evaluating the former setting, also for practical reasons: we believe that constructing an empirical validation scenario for the latter, more general, context would be unfeasible and potentially lead to undecipherable results.